Manga: Golden Boy

 - The best example of this comes in the second episode when he becomes enamored with Naoko, a Bitch in Sheep's Clothing teenage daughter of a local politician who has a habit of acting sweet and intimate around men but just enjoys playing with them.
-However, when she steals Kentaro's notebook, the following night she discovers from his notes that Kentaro saw right through her from the start.
+However, when she steals Kintaro's notebook, the following night she discovers from his notes that Kintaro saw right through her from the start.
 He considered her teasing amateurish and felt she's really a very sad and bitter young girl who might be lashing out due to Daddy Issues.

-- Oh, Crap: Kintaro, in episode 1, with a matching facial expression.
+- Oh Crap!: Kintaro, in episode 1, with a matching facial expression.

 - Pretty in Mink: Has a run in with a lady wearing a white fox fur coat.
 Kintaro doesn't go after her because he's busy trying to win another girl.